Celebrate Church Music and Musicians

 What will your church do for Music Sunday?

-Talk to your church now about doing something for Music Sunday 2025.
-It might be a one of the suggestions above, or a special service, a concert, a cake sale.
+Talk to your church now about doing something for Music Sunday 2026.
+It might be a Come & Sing event or service, but equally you could choose to put on a special service, a concert, a cake sale.
 Above all, do something to celebrate church music and the work of all church musicians.

 Whilst celebrating Music Sunday can you or your church make a donation to support the work of the RSCM?